Lorentz force: Continuous charge distribution

 Lorentz force (per unit 3-volume) f on a continuous charge distribution (charge density ρ) in motion.
 The 3-current density J corresponds to the motion of the charge element dq in volume element dV and varies throughout the continuum.

-The Lorentz force law also given in terms of continuous charge distributions, such as those found in conductors or plasmas.
+The Lorentz force law can also be given in terms of continuous charge distributions, such as those found in conductors or plasmas.
 For a small element of a moving charge distribution with charge $\mathrm{d}q$, the infinitesimal force is given by: